pequet/obsidian-daily-note-link-manager/docs/000-Framework-Context.md

 summary: "Explains this repository's context within the parent framework."
 ---

+> [!NOTE]
+> This document originates from a boilerplate template which may have evolved since this project was created.
+The latest version can be found in the [cursor-project-boilerplate repository](https://github.com/pequet/cursor-project-boilerplate/blob/main/docs/000-Framework-Context.md).

 # Framework Context

 This public repository, while fully functional on its own, is designed to serve as a **submodule** within a larger, homegrown and highly opinionated private framework for integrated thinking.
 The current document is thus a "convex mirror" looking out from the repository into the framework that gives it context.